tbng/codemcp/README.md

 The `commands` section allows you to configure commands for specific tools.
 The names are told to the LLM, who will decide when it wants to run them.
-You can add instructions how to use tools in the `project_prompt`; we also support a more verbose syntax where you can give specific instructions on a tool-by-tool basis:
+You can add instructions how to use tools in the `project_prompt`; we also support a more verbose syntax where you can give specific instructions on a tool-by-tool basis.
+This gives you fine-grained control over how tools are used:

 ```
 [commands.test]